BSRV1987/GenAI/README.md

 2. Pass data from the past and prompt model for trends in the future
 3. GPT model can also be called to do code reviews via CI/CD pipeline and prompt to suggest modifications

-# Output from the code
+# Output from the code published in the repo

 <br>